 Our four key outcome areas

 4. Priorities informed by industry

 Stage Queensland’s brief encompasses the needs of members who are engaged in a wide range of activities including the presentation of local and touring performing arts productions, community cultural development, commercial venue hire and non-arts events and functions such as meetings and conferences.

-Stage Queensland members are responsible for professionally managed venues within their communities that stretch from the Gold Coast in the South to Mount Isa in the West, Cairns in the North to Alice Springs in the Northern Territory.
+Stage Queensland members are responsible for professionally managed venues within their communities that stretch from the Gold Coast in the South to Mount Isa in the West and Cairns in the North.
 Member-venues range in size, catchment and structure ranging from large metropolitan centres such as Queensland Performing Arts Centre in Brisbane to small regional centres such as Capella Cultural Centre.
 Stage Queensland venues also range in age such as the Empire Theatre in Toowoomba originally constructed in 1911, the Pilbeam Theatre in Rockhampton constructed in the 1970s and Redland Performing Arts Centre which officially opened in 2008.
 In recent years, membership has expanded to include theatres in both secondary and tertiary educational settings and performing arts producers seeking broader engagement with presenters in Northern Australia.